pascal-fb-martin/echttp/README.md

 * make
 * sudo make install (this installs files in the /usr/local tree)

-Use the -lechttp option when building your application.
+Use the OpenSSL and -lechttp options when building your application.
 For example:
 ```
-cc -o httpserver httpserver.c -lechttp
+cc -o httpserver httpserver.c -lechttp -lssl -lcrypto
 ```
 # Example
 Below is an example of a small, but fully functional web server written using echttp.
 This server returns pages from the current directory as well as an embedded welcome message.